Press Release courtesy of the Pac-12

-• NCAA RPI … Four Pac-12 teams appear in the top 15 of the NCAA’s RPI and eight are in the top 30.
-Additionally, nine are in the top 45 and 11 of the 12 teams are in the top 100.
+• NCAA RPI … Pac-12 teams are posting impressive RPI this week, with seven appearing in the top 25 (Stanford with the lowest rating at No. 7); eight are in the top 30; nine are in the top 45; and 11 of the 12 are in the top 100.
 For the full RPI, visit ncaa.com.

 • Notables … California has more overall wins and league wins to-date than each of the last three seasons.
-With 13 overall wins, the Bears reached double-digit wins for the first time since 2014 … Colorado has also surpassed its overall win total from last year (15) and is on the brink of its first 20-win campaign in three years.
-It also has more league wins this season … Oregon State has more wins than last year (12) and its 19 wins are the most since 2002 with the exception of winning 21 in 2014.
-It has also surpassed its total league wins from each of the last two seasons.
-The Beavers are looking for just their third 20-win season since the Conference began sponsoring volleyball in 1986 … Stanford picked up its 10th Pac-12 win of the season, marking the 32nd season the Cardinal has won double-digit league matches.
-The Cardinal has also won at least 13 league wins every year since the Pac-12/10 became sponsoring women’s athletics (dating back to 1986) … USC just posted its 20 win campaign, making it more wins than all of last season (18).
-The Trojans have also won more league games than last year (10).
+With 13 overall wins, the Bears reached double-digit wins for the first time since 2014 … Colorado has also surpassed its overall win total from last year (15) … Oregon State has more wins than last year (12) and more than in four of the last five seasons.
+It has also surpassed its total league wins from each of the last two seasons … Stanford picked up its 10th Pac-12 win of the season, marking the 32nd season the Cardinal has won double-digit league matches.

-• In the National Stats … The Pac-12 is the top blocking conference in the nation, collectively averaging 2.43 blocks per set due, in part, to three of the top-15 blocking teams in the nation residing in Pac-12.
-The Huskies are fifth in the category (3.11), followed by WSU at No. 7 (3.00) and the Cardinal ranks 12th (2.92).
-Individually, Washington freshman Lauren Sanders leads the Conference with 1.49 blocks per set which is 11th in the country.
-WSU’s Jocelyn Urias is 13th with a 1.48 blocks average, Stanford’s Audriana Fitzmorris (1.44) is listed at 17th while UW’s Marion Hazelwood is at 25th with an 1.39 average.
+• In the National Stats … The Pac-12 is the top blocking team in the nation, collectively averaging 2.46 blocks per set due, in part, to three of the top-10 blocking teams in the nation residing in Pac-12.
+The Huskies are third in the category (3.19), followed by WSU at No. 7 (3.05) and the Cardinal ranks 10th (2.97).
+Individually, Washington freshman Lauren Sanders leads the Conference with 1.56 blocks per set which is eighth in the country.
+WSU’s Jocelyn Urias is 13th with a 1.48 blocks average while Stanford teammates Tami Alade (1.42) and Audriana Fitzmorris (1.40) are 21st and 25th, respectively.

 • Stanford’s Kathryn Plummer and Oregon State’s Mary-Kate Marshall are two of the nation’s highest point producers.
-Plummer is sixth averaging league-best 5.42 points per set, while also ranking seventh in kills per set (4.70).
-Marshall’s 5.26 points per set are ninth in the country while her kills average of 4.55 is 14th.
-ARIZONA STATE’s Oluoma Okaro ranks 18th in points per set (5.02).
-CALIFORNIA’s Antzela Dempi is ninth in the nation in aces per set (0.49) while Stanford’s Jenna Gray’s 12.03 assists per set are good for fourth in the NCAA.
-Stanford teammate Tami Alade’s .433 hitting percentage is sixth-best in the nation.
+Plummer is sixth averaging league-best 5.38 points per set, while also ranking 10th in kills per set (4.66), both tops in the Pac-12.
+Marshall’s 5.33 points per set are eighth in the country while her kills average of 4.61 is 12th.
+ARIZONA STATE’s Oluoma Okaro ranks 15th in points per set (4.48).
+CALIFORNIA’s Antzela Dempi is 15th in the nation in aces per set (0.47) while Stanford’s Jenna Gray’s 11.62 assists per set are good for ninth in the nation.
+Stanford teammate Tami Alade’s .429 hitting percentage is ninth-best in the nation.

 • Rivalry Showdowns … The home team went 3-3 in the rivalry matches to mark the start of the Pac-12 slate.